juhalehtonen/towwwer/README.md

 config :towwwer, pagespeed_insights_api_key: "YOUR_API_KEY_HERE"
 ```

-NOTE: You can use different configurations for different environments.
-The shared config is included for all environments by default.

 ## Deployment

 Towwwer uses Distillery to build releases for production.
 See the [Distillery docs](https://hexdocs.pm/distillery) for more details.